mlibrary/design-system-docs/src/pages/visual-elements/motion.md

 There are important factors to consider in your implementation of any motion in a user interface.
 Movement can cause dizziness and nausea for users with vestibular disorders and distract users with attention-deficit/hyperactivity disorder, causing them to lose track of their focus.
 You have to use motion thoughtfully and strategically and it must not harm or distract users.

-{% callout "info" %}Anyone who wants to add motion should directly contact the [Design System team](/about/our-team/) for help.{% endcallout %}
+{% callout "info" %} Anyone who wants to add motion should directly contact the [Design System team](/about/our-team/) for help. {% endcallout %}

 ## Types of motion